⚠️ Educational use only. Results are estimates, not financial or tax advice. Full Disclaimer

 Why is my take-home pay different from what the calculator shows?

-Our calculator provides estimates based on standard federal and state tax rates.
-Your actual paycheck may differ due to additional deductions like health insurance premiums, HSA contributions, FSA contributions, union dues, garnishments, or additional withholding you requested on your W-4.
-Always refer to your actual pay stub for exact figures.
+Our calculator estimates based on standard federal and state tax rates.
+Your actual paycheck may differ due to health insurance premiums, HSA/FSA contributions, union dues, garnishments, or additional W-4 withholding.
+Always check your actual pay stub for exact figures.

 How do I convert my hourly wage to an annual salary?